c0wsaysmoo/plane-tracker-rgb-pi/README.md

 **Key details:**

 - Adjustable limits with `MAX_CLOSEST` and `MAX_FARTHEST`
-- Closest flights are always updated in `close.txt`
+- Closest flights to your house are always updated in `close.txt`
-- Farthest flights are maintained in `farthest.txt` independently
+- Farthest destination/origin flights are maintained in `farthest.txt` independently
 - Alerts taper off as flight positions stabilize
 - Emails can be **turned off** while still keeping the log files and local wegpage.